vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

   certain keyspaces.
 Should not be necessary in most cases, defaults to watching all keyspaces.
   * `-buffer_max_failover_duration`:  Default: `20s`.
 If buffering is active
-  for longer than this from when the first request was buffered, stop buffering and return errors to the buffered requests.
+  longer than this set duration, stop buffering and return errors to the client.
   * `-buffer_window`: Default: `10s`.
 The maximum time any individual request should be buffered for.
 Should probably be less than the value for `-buffer_max_failover_duration`.
 Adjust according to your application